drbitboy/nat/README.md

 *N.B. for the purposes of this description, do not get lost in the meaning of the ports e.g. a web browser connection to a web server, or an Ethernet/IP connection; that is for the two hosts to decide; for the topic at hand it is enough to know only that some two-way dialog takes places over a "connection," and that connection is uniquely identified by these four parameters*

-Those four numbers {A:B,C:D}, define a unique, __re-usable__ connection between two hosts, and are embedded in every TCP/IP transmission (packet).
+Those four parameters {A:B,C:D}, define a unique, __re-usable__ connection between two hosts, and are embedded in every TCP/IP transmission (packet).

 Typically, one of the hosts, the client (e.g. A above) initiates a dialog by connecting from a port (B, picked at random) on itself to a Known Port (D) on the other host, called the server (C).
 Since the destination IP is embedded in every packet, every gateway between A and C (and there could be dozens) will know the destination IP and will therefore know how to route the data.